Assessment Services

 • Adults who have always struggled in school and wonder if a learning disorder was missed.

-• College or graduate students who need accommodation documentation for standardized exams (MCAT, GRE, LSAT, bar exam, etc.).
+• College or graduate students who want to apply for accommodation documentation for standardized exams (MCAT, GRE, LSAT, bar exam, etc.).

 • Professionals seeking workplace accommodations for learning differences.